torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

 ----------

-Some kernel parameters take a list of CPUs as a value, e.g.  isolcpus, nohz_full, irqaffinity, rcu_nocbs.
+Some kernel parameters take a list of CPUs as a value, e.g.  isolcpus, yeshz_full, irqaffinity, rcu_yescbs.
 The format of this list is:

 	<cpu number>,...,<cpu number>